solaranamnesis/Das-Ausland/1881/16/1/full-text-english.md

 We believe, in accordance with the above, that our tireless compatriot Dr. Hahn has succeeded.
 If Gümbel had been hit by a chance piece like the above-mentioned unique one, of which there may still be many more in the center of the Knyahinya meteorite mass, he would surely have become the discoverer of this extraordinary fact.

+About the sponges and crinoids of Hahn's, perhaps another time!

+***

 ...